osohq/oso/docs/content/any/getting-started/quickstart/index.md

 The line `implies: ["user"]` says that admins can also do anything users are allowed to do; that is, read a `Page`.

-There’s much more you can do with Polar, including defining parent-child relationships — we’re just scratching the surface here.
+There's much more you can do with Polar, including defining parent-child relationships — we're just scratching the surface here.

 ## Calling back into your Python code